All Episodes

 Shrum has yet to engineer a successful Democrat presidential campaign.

-That they keep listening to Schrum and give us Biden.
+I hope that they keep listening to Shrum and give us Biden.

-Looks like this Chet Edwards guy's in the mix, but Obama can't believe the drive by is out there, tongues on the pavement, panting away, waiting for the choice, because they know he needs something to jumpstart the campaign.
+Looks like this Chet Edwards guy's in the mix, but Obama, I can't believe drive-by is out there, tongues on the pavement, panting away, waiting for the choice because they know he needs something to jumpstart the campaign.

-He needs he cannot do this on his own anymore.
+He cannot do this on his own anymore.

 The magic is gone.